astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 expected, it does meet all the conditions we laid out before we started.
 This formula does give us a $\beta'<\beta$, if
-$\beta_R=\beta$ we do get zero, and if $\beta_R>\beta$ the velocity goes negative (the relative velocity is faster, so the object is going backwards in the primed frame).
+$\beta_R=\beta$ we do get zero, and if $\beta_R>\beta$ the velocity goes negative (the relative velocity is faster, so the object is being overtaken in the primed frame).
 Furthermore, it also satisfies the correspondence principle, because if $\beta_R\ll 1$, then the denominator is basically not different from one, and therefore Galileo would insist his answer was not wrong.